Chapter Activities

 Want to use the new Quill and Scroll logo in your chapter’s materials?
 Simply click on the image below, then either right-click (PC) or CTRL-click (Mac) to save the image for your use.

-After speaking with several members, we heard a similar questions: What do we do in meetings?
+After speaking with several members, we heard similar questions: What do we do in meetings?
 What can chapters do?
 To help advisers and students, Quill and Scroll started to develop these ideas and tools for advisers to utilize.
-Below is a synopsis of what has been posted in our Weekly Scrolls with links to where the information can be found.
+This information is also featured in our Weekly Scrolls during the school year.

 - Quill and Scroll Induction: Make plans for inducting your members into Quill and Scroll.